segmentio/segment-docs/src/connections/functions/index.md

 - Transform or reject data before it's received by Segment
 - Enrich incoming data using external APIs

-{% include components/button-fill.html size="medium" text="Learn more ->" href="https://segment.com/docs/connections/functions/source-functions/" %}
+{% include components/button-fill.html size="small" text="Learn more" href="https://segment.com/docs/connections/functions/source-functions/" %}

 #### Destination Functions
 Destination Functions can take events from a Segment source, transform the events, and deliver them to external APIs.
 Destination Functions can make arbitrary requests to annotate data, as well.